laser analyser

 Gas conditions for optimum performance

 Gas conditions are decisive foranalyser performance.
-Compliance with datasheet, such as humidity limited to ≤50% vol (non-condensing), pressure with a tolerance of ± 10 kPa, and dust levels in line with standard or high-dust versions, guarantees optimum device performance.
+Compliance with datasheet, such as humidity limited to ≤50% vol (non-condensing), pressure with a tolerance of ± 10 kPa, and dust levels in line with standard or high-dust versions, guarantees optimum instrument performance.

-Measurable components and ranges
+Measurable components and scales

-analyser Gas Laser Single Beam 1 Component
+gas analyser Laser Single Beam 1 Component

 HCl